 Initially, we focused primarily on developing satellite communication systems and equipment for the U.S. government, and our U.S. government contracts remain a core part of our business.
-However, we have also successfully diversified into other related wireless communications and secure networking markets serving a range of government and commercial customers and, over the past few years, we have significantly expanded our customer base both domestically and internationally.
-In addition, in December 2009 we expanded the scope of our satellite services segment through the acquisition of WildBlue, a leading satellite broadband internet service provider.
+We then successfully diversified into other related markets for advanced satellite communication systems, ground networking equipment and products and secure networking systems, serving a range of government and commercial customers.
+Over the past ten years, we have significantly expanded this customer base both domestically and internationally.
+More recently, we have successfully diversified into related markets for broadband satellite services, successfully launching ViaSat-1, our first high-capacity Ka-band spot-beam satellite, in October 2011 and offering wholesale and retail satellite-based broadband services to consumers and small businesses in the United States, as well as managed network services for the satellite communication systems of our consumer, enterprise and mobile broadband customers worldwide.

-Our customers include the DoD, U.S. National Security Agency, the U.S. Department of Homeland Security, allied foreign governments, select other U.S. federal, state and local government agencies, defense contractors, satellite network integrators, large communications service providers and enterprises requiring complex communications and networking solutions.
+The customers of our government systems and commercial networks segments include the DoD, U.S. National Security Agency, the U.S. Department of Homeland Security, allied foreign governments, select other U.S. federal, state and local government agencies, defense contractors, satellite network integrators, large communications service providers and enterprises requiring complex communications and networking solutions.
 We enter into government contracts either directly with U.S. or foreign governments, or indirectly through domestic or international prime contractors.
 For our commercial contracts, we also act as both a prime contractor and subcontractor for the sale of equipment and services.
-Customers of our WildBlue service include residential customers and small businesses in the United States, as well as wholesale distribution partners such as DirecTV, DISH Network and the National Rural Telecommunications Cooperative.
-In February 2011, DISH Network notified us that it did not intend to renew its distribution agreement with us upon its expiration in August 2011.
-Under the terms of the distribution agreement, we will continue to provide service to DISH Network's current 105,000 customers under current pricing terms until the date on which the total number of DISH Network subscribers is less than 20,000.
-Although the parties are in discussions that may lead to a potential new distribution contract, there can be no assurance that these ongoing discussions with DISH Network will lead to a new contract.
+Customers of our satellite services segment include residential customers and small businesses in the United States, as well as wholesale distribution partners such as DISH Network and the National Rural Telecommunications Cooperative.

-Revenues from the U.S. government comprised approximately 25%, 30% and 36% of total revenues for fiscal years 2011, 2010 and 2009, respectively.
-None of our commercial customers comprised 10% or more of total revenues in fiscal years 2011 and 2010.
-In fiscal year 2009, one commercial customer comprised approximately 10% of total revenues.
+Revenues from the U.S. government comprised approximately 20%, 25% and 30% of total revenues for fiscal years 2012, 2011 and 2010, respectively.
+None of our commercial customers comprised 10% or more of total revenues in fiscal years 2012, 2011 and 2010.